ansys/pydpf-core/docs/source/getting_started/index.rst

 DPF-Core is a Python gRPC client communicating with the ``Ans.Dpf.Grpc`` server.
-To use the native DPF server, you must have a local installation of Ansys 2021 R2.
+To use the native DPF server, you must have a local installation of Ansys 2021 R1 or higher.
 For more information on getting a licensed copy of Ansys, visit the `Ansys website <https://www.ansys.com/>`_.